xsmo/PHP-GetFavIcon/README.md

 # PHP GetFavIcon

-PHP GetFavIcon is a PHP script to get the favicon of any website and display it as .png file.
+PHP GetFavIcon is a simple PHP script to get the favicon of any website and display it as .png file.
 It is currently not working for all sites - so this is why we need *your* help!

 You can find a working demo here: